Melapress/wp-security-audit-log/readme.txt

 * Spanish translation by the [WP Body team](https://wpbody.com/)
 * French translations by Denis Moscato

-#### Activity Log Extensions
+#### Activity Log add-ons for third party plugins

-* <strong>[Activity Log for MainWP](https://www.wpsecurityauditlog.com/activity-log-mainwp-extension/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description)</strong>: This extension allows you to keep a log of MainWP network changes and to view the activity logs of all child sites from one central location - the MainWP dashboard.
+* <strong>[Activity Log for MainWP](https://www.wpsecurityauditlog.com/activity-log-mainwp-extension/)</strong>: This MainWP extension allows you to keep a log of MainWP network changes and to view the activity logs of all child sites from one central location - the MainWP dashboard.
+* <strong>[Activity Log add-on for WPForms](https://www.wpsecurityauditlog.com/integrations/activity-log-wpforms/)</strong>: Install this add-on with the WP Security Audit Log to keep a log of changes in WPForms plugin, forms, form files, entries (leads) and more.

 #### Related Links and Documentation